NyagaM/ont-methylDMR-kit/README.md

   --gene_list /path/to/gene_list.txt  # if not provided, all regions will be plotted
   ##--reference provide a reference to plot DMRs using methylartist as well
 ```
-To run DMR analysis workflow from bedmethyls as the starting point between between two haplotypes:
+To run DMR analysis from bedmethyls as the starting point between between two haplotypes:

 ```
 nextflow run ont-methylDMR-kit/main.nf -profile standard \